Skip to main content

 By Eclipse Foundation, Jakarta EE No Comments

 This year, enterprise Java is undergoing the biggest change in the 20-year history of the platform.
 Although a big part of this is the brand change from Java EE to Jakarta EE, the most important is a new openness and the technical direction.
 With the transition to the auspicious of the Eclipse Foundation and a new focus on cloud-native and microservices, this year demarcates a new Epoch in the story of enterprise Java.
-[REVISED: changes in the timeline were made on May 12th to match feedback and corrections from the community ] A Brief History of Enterprise Java I like…
+A Brief History of Enterprise Java I like to think of the history of Enterprise Java as taking place in four Epochs, the Fourth Epoch being the…

 Read More